KAREN STRITTMATTER GALVIN ACTING ASSOCIATE CONCERTMASTER

-A native of Pittsburgh, Galvin began her musical training at the age of five with Debbie Holland, and later Hong-Guang Jia and Huei-Sheng Kao, both assistant concertmasters of the Pittsburgh Symphony Orchestra.
-She received her bachelor’s degree from Carnegie Mellon University and a master’s degree at the University of Maryland.
+A native of Pittsburgh, Pennsylvania, Galvin began her musical training at the age of five after seeing the violin for the first time while watching Mister Rogers’ Neighborhood.
+She received a bachelor’s degree from Carnegie Mellon University and a master’s degree from the University of Maryland.

 Galvin has been a frequent soloist with NCS, most recently performing with Jacqueline Saed Wolborsky on Anna Clyne’s Prince of Clouds for concerts in Raleigh, Wilmington, and Chapel Hill.